Jimmy Pardo: Career

 In 2019, Pardo, Matt Belknap, and videographer Eliot Hochberg began releasing the web series Jimmy's Records and Tapes on YouTube.
 Episodes feature Pardo talking about what went on in his life during a particular year while highlighting music and trivia regarding said year.

+Pardo has released three comedy albums: Uno (2001), Pompous Clown (2007), and Sprezzatura (2013).
+He performs with Scott Aukerman on 2008's Never Not Christmas – A Holiday E.P.

 Personal life

 Pardo is married to comedy writer Danielle Koenig, daughter of actor Walter Koenig.